Diana Ross: Awards and nominations

 Ross stands besides Leon Fleisher, Martin Scorsese, George W. Bush, Brian Wilson, Laura Bush and Steve Martin at the Blue Room in the White House during the Kennedy Center Honors dinner in December 2007.

+Between 1971 and 2022, Ross was nominated for thirteen Grammy Awards but never won one, becoming one of the biggest artists to never win a competitive Grammy.

+In addition, Ross earned two additional nominations as member of the Supremes in 1965 and 1966.
+Her 1981 duet with Lionel Richie, "Endless Love", was her only Grammy nomination for Record of the Year.

+In 2012, Ross finally received her first Grammy for lifetime achievement.
+Eleven years later, in 2023, Ross became the first woman to receive the Grammy Lifetime Achievement Award as both a solo artist and as member of a group after she and fellow Supremes co-founders, the late Mary Wilson and Florence Ballard, received the Lifetime Achievement Award.

+Ross is also the recipient of seven American Music Awards from 1974 until 1983.
+In 2017, she was awarded the Lifetime Achievement Award from the organization and gave her first AMA performance since 1986.

-While attending the Rock Music Awards in 1976, Ross received the special honor for "Female Entertainer of the Year", becoming her first lifetime honor at the age of 32.
+While attending the Rock Music Awards in 1976, Ross received the special honor for "Female Entertainer of the Century", becoming her first lifetime honor at the age of 32.
 In 1982, she received a star on the Hollywood Walk of Fame.
+Twelve years later, in 1994, Ross's former group the Supremes also received a star in the same walk of Fame.

 In 1988, Ross was inducted alongside fellow Supremes founding members Mary Wilson and Florence Ballard, into the Rock and Roll Hall of Fame.

 In 1993, the Guinness World Records cited Ross as the most successful female charting artist in the UK.

-In 1994, the Supremes earned their star on the Hollywood Walk of Fame, making Ross one of a few in a selected group of entertainers to receive more than a star.

-In December 2007, Ross received a medal from the Kennedy Center Honors.
+In December 2007, Ross received a medal from the Kennedy Center Honors in Washington, D.C.

 On November 16, 2016, Ross was announced as one of the 21 recipients of the Presidential Medal of Freedom, the nation's highest civilian honor.

-In 2023, Supremes co-founders Ross and the late Mary Wilson and Florence Ballard received the Grammys' Lifetime Achievement Award, with Ross becoming the first woman to win the award twice (she earned a solo honor in 2012).